Chico Outlaws: North American League (2011)

-Key Outlaws Moments
+Key Outlaws moments

-The 2007 Brawl
+2007 brawl

 On July 4, 2007, the Outlaws and Reno Silver Sox were involved in a huge brawl that would be considered one of the most talked about events in GBL history.
 After Outlaws pitcher Nick Singleton gave up a Juan Sanreso 2-run home run, he plunked the next Sox batter and words were exchanged.
 Next, Outlaws batter Ricky Bambino was struck by Sox pitcher Dusty Bergman in apparent retaliation.
 More words were then exchanged, Bambino charged the mound, and the brawl was on.
 After about a one-minute fight, order was restored.
 Bambino, Bergman and Silver Sox manager Les Lancaster were all ejected for the altercation.
 The Outlaws would win the game 6-4.

-Management Changes
+Management changes

 On August 27, 2008, Bob Linscheid announced that he was stepping down as president and chairman of the board of the Outlaws to pursue other interests.
 He will remain a priority shareholder for the league.
 Curt Jacey took over operations following the end of the 2008 season while remaining as the team's now-full-time general manager, having left his GM post with the Reno Silver Sox.

 On August 30, 2008, Linscheid was honored in a post-game ceremony for his hard work in helping to bring professional baseball to Chico in 1996 and for the many years afterward.
 The jersey #1 (which has never been worn by a player from either the Chico Heat or Chico Outlaws) was retired at Nettleton Stadium in his honor.

 Linscheid says the league is looking to expand and they plan on using the Outlaws as a model franchise.